Rraj37/News-App-Api-Project/README.md

-# News-App-Api-Project
-# News App with Tkinter and News API 📰
+# News App Api Project

 This repository contains the source code for a simple desktop News Application built using Python's Tkinter library and the News API.
 It allows users to browse and read the latest news headlines and articles directly from their desktop.